 Pronunciation Bites has a collection of links to online transcription tools, along with reviews for each.
 It also tells you how to download IPA (International Phonetic Alphabet) scripts onto your computer, and how to use them.
 Don’t forget to put the phonetics into Lucida Sans Unicode font to make sure they’ll print on any computer (I hope!)

-ELTchat is a weekly hour-long Twitter conversation which happens every Wednesday.
-In February 2012 there was a discussion about the IPA, including reflection on its usefulness and suggestions for how to exploit it.
+ELTchat was a weekly hour-long Twitter conversation which happens every Wednesday.
+In February 2012 there was a discussion, several years ago, about the IPA, including reflection on its usefulness and suggestions for how to exploit it.

 Classroom techniques